jayurbain/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The biggest problem I had was the amount of time needed to complete this project.
 The pipeline will most likely fail with low color saturation images.
 The original submission used the S-channel.
 A significant effort was then invested in evaluating color channels.
 Using L- and V- channels defintely helped, but when there is very low light, there just is not much signal to work with.
 The most difficult situation is going from high light background conditions to almost no light (shade).
-To correct this several exponential filters were evaluated with modest success.
+To correct this, several exponential filters were evaluated with modest success.
 The Jupyter notebook is great for illustrating the image processing pipeline, but a more efficient pipeline could be developed without using a notebook.
 Other gradients, color channels, and thresholds could be evaluated.